 3. Create small departure and reunion rituals.
 These rituals are just for the two of you, such as a morning kiss before you leave for work and once you return, or a 10-minute decompression conversation after dinner to chat about your day.
 Researchers have discovered that the healthiest, happiest couples do this.
 Check out our article about this, Five Hours to a Better Marriage.

 4. Set aside times and activities that are for you and your partner exclusively.
 Go on regularly scheduled date nights.
-Plan a weekend getaway.
+Plan a weekend getaway without the kids.
 Go on a vacation just for the two of you.

-5. Regularly show affection to each other, in front of your children.
-Children need to see healthy affection (as well as healthy conflict) from their parents.
+5. Regularly show affection to each other…in front of your children.
+Children need to see healthy affection (as well as healthy conflict) between their parents.
 It shows them what a good relationship looks like.
-It also helps them create healthy expectations about their own future relationships.
+It also helps them create healthy expectations about their future relationships.

 Need additional help getting your marriage on track?
-Schedule couples therapy right on our website.
+We have a team of relationship experts who can help.
+Schedule couples therapy right on our website or by calling our office at (904)302-5340.